Star Wars: Episode III – Revenge of the Sith: Dramatic irony

 The film contains dramatic irony which connects the prequel trilogy to the original trilogy.
 Due to the original trilogy being released first, some of the audience had already seen what follows thus knowing what the future holds for the heroes which they cannot foresee nor predict at the time; Luke and Leia fighting for their late mother's cause in adulthood, Luke becoming a new hope for the galaxy, C-3PO and R2-D2's reunion with Obi-Wan and fighting alongside Anakin and Padme's children, Obi-Wan handing down Anakin's lightsaber to Luke, the destruction of the Death Star, the rebellion defeating the Empire and Anakin fulfilling the prophecy of The Chosen One through his final redemptive act of rescuing his son from the Emperor, bringing balance to the Force and ensuring the return of the Jedi.
-While the original trilogy adds dramatic irony to the film, Revenge of Sith adds new perspectives to several scenes in the previously released original trilogy (including Darth Vader's first appearance in A New Hope).
+While the original trilogy adds dramatic irony to the film, Revenge of the Sith adds new perspectives to several scenes in the previously released original trilogy (including Darth Vader's first appearance in A New Hope).

 Significantly, Anakin, Obi-Wan and the heroes now know something the audience knew from the previous films; Palpatine is really Darth Sidious, the phantom menace who has manipulated and orchestrated galactic events up to this point.
 Like with the previous films, Sidious remains undefeated but this time has achieved all of his objectives and plans for galactic domination.
 The audience knows that although Obi-Wan and Yoda have survived the Great Jedi Purge, they could only disappear and wait until the time comes for the next generation of Skywalkers to free the galaxy from Sidious and the Empire.
 Yoda once said to Anakin, "Fear is the path to the dark side.
 Fear leads to anger; anger leads to hate; hate leads to suffering."
 The film and its predecessors have proven Yoda's statement right.
 While The Phantom Menace establishes Anakin's Achilles heel (fear of losing people he cares for) which serves as the beginning of his path to the dark side, Revenge of the Sith significantly finishes that path with Anakin's suffering as Darth Vader.
 While Anakin takes his first fateful steps away from his loving mother to become a Jedi in The Phantom Menace, his new parental figure creates a metaphorical bridge for him to cross over to the dark side in Revenge of the Sith.
-Qui-Gon and Shmi Skywalker's deaths generate Anakin's desire for a parental figure however this desire would not allow him to see Palpatine's true nature nor realise that his "sympathy" has been false.
+Qui-Gon and Shmi Skywalker's deaths generate Anakin's desire for a parental figure; however, this desire would not allow him to see Palpatine's true nature nor realize that his "sympathy" has been false.